pnp/blog/content/pnp-powershell/pnp-powershell-v1-10/index.md

 - Set-PnPMessageCenterAnnouncementAsFavorite
 - Set-PnPMessageCenterAnnouncementAsNotFavorite

 The Microsoft 365 message center is the place to get notified about planned changes and new upcoming features in your tenant.
-With the addition of these cmdlets, you will be able to programmatically intereact with the message center announcements.
+With the addition of these cmdlets, you will be able to programmatically interact with the message center announcements.
 These cmdlets replace some of the ones we've had before in PnP PowerShell.

 ### Other notable stuff